James-S-007/Dancing-Robot/README.md

+# Embedded Systems Design Final Project # ##Spotify Spinner
-# ECE 4180  ## Spotify Spinner
+## Spotify Spinner
-This webpage will explain the design and functionality of a "dancing" robot.
+Compiled below are the contributors, basic timeline, and brief outline of the creation of a "dancing" robot.
+The design and functionality of this unique robot is discussed in depth.
+Further details regarding the specific programming used on this project can be found within each folder of code.

 ## Team
-Grayson Eady            -- Section B -- Electrical Engineering

-Joyce Karanouh-Schuler  -- Section B -- Electrical Engineering

-Brook Lancaster         -- Section B -- Electrical Engineering
+Brook Lancaster _Section B_ __Electrical Engineering

+Grayson Eady _Section B_ __Electrical Engineering

-James Springer          -- Section B -- Electrical Engineering
+James Springer _Section B_ __Electrical Engineering

+Joyce Karanouh-Schuler _Section B_ __Electrical Engineering

 ## Project Goal
 This project programs a simple robot to "dance" in beat with any given song played on Spotify.
 The robot has dual DC motors powering its wheels, allowing it to complete a sequence of unique movements.
 The speed of those movements are scaled to the beats per minute (BPM) of the song being played on a user's Spotify account, which can be controlled by a different device via bluetooth.